doncandela/mgah/mgah.md

 ### Using MPI on Unity (without Apptainer)<a id="unity-mpi"></a>

-- A **Conda environment capable of using OpenMPI** was created as follows.
+- **A Conda environment capable of using OpenMPI**<a id="conda-mpi-unity"></a> was created as follows.
 First we see which OpenMPI modules are available -- from these we will select OpenMPI 5.0.3:

   ```
   $ module av openmpi